-Material: Cox stadia slide rule, pencil, eraser; blanks on page 2 to be filled in and handed in.
+Material: Table of tangents, pencil, eraser; blanks on page 2 to be filled in and handed in.

 Method: The sketch below shows the lay-out of the survey which was started from a baseline measured with a steel tape.
-First two columns give loca-.
-Distance was (except on tions abbreviated to initials base line) scaled from man and is therefore true horizontal distance.
+First two columns give locations abbreviated to initials.
+Distances are true horizontal.
 Oblique angle is angle read with middle wire on flag of station sighted.
-Difference is obtained by subtracting 30-00 from these readings.
-Computed difference is obtained by uso of stadia computer.
-Since this computer is designed to work with apparent distances obtained by reading stadia rod work as follows: Set the vertical angle (difference) on the horizontal distance correction scale to the scaled map distance.
-The O will then read the apparent distance which would have been obtained if rod had been used instead of intersections.
-Now read computed difference in usual way.
-H. I. column gives height of instrument above ground.
+Angle difference is obtained by subtracting 30-00 from these readings.
+Computed difference is obtained by use of table.
+Multiply horizontal distance by tangent of angle difference.
+H. I, column gives height of instrument above ground.
 Elevations of station occupied are given both for ground and instrument and must differ by this figure.
 Computations are made to nearest foot only.
-Column H. F. gives height of fleg at stations sighted above ground so that elevations of ground and flag must differ by this amount.
-Ho rules for signs are. needed; simply keep your head.
+Column H. F. gives height of flag at stations sighted above ground so that elevations of ground and flag must differ by this amount.
+No rules for signs are needed; simply keep your herd.
 If work is well done the elevations of different stations should not differ over 5 feet when derived from different sources.
 Place most reliance on low angles.
-Scale 1 in.=1000 ft.
+Scale 1 in. = 1000 ft.